 Industry leading

 Critics, agents and managers are invited to the Young Artists Performances.
-In 2018, 2019 and 2021, the Young Artists Performances of La traviata, Un ballo in maschera and The Marriage of Figaro sold out.
+In 2021, 2022, 2023 and 2024 the Young Artists Performances of The Marriage of Figaro, Eugene Onegin, Hansel and Gretel and The Barber of Seville sold out.
 In 2016, the International Opera Awards marked the success of the OHP Young Artists Scheme with a posthumous philanthropy award to Christine Collins.
 In 2018, the Young Artists performed OHP’s inaugural Schools Matinee alongside their public Young Artists Performance.

 Ongoing relationship